rbuckton/reflect-metadata/README.md

 ## Background

-* Decorators add the ability to augment a class and its members as the class is defined, through a declarative syntax.
+- Decorators add the ability to augment a class and its members as the class is defined, through a declarative syntax.
-* Traceur attaches annotations to a static property on the class.
+- [Traceur][traceur] attaches annotations to a static property on the class.
-* Languages like C# (.NET), and Java support attributes or annotations that add metadata to types, along with a reflective API for reading metadata.
+- Languages like C# (.NET), and Java support attributes or annotations that add metadata to types, along with a reflective API for reading metadata.

 ## Goals

-* A number of use cases (Composition/Dependency Injection, Runtime Type Assertions, Reflection/Mirroring, Testing) want the ability to add additional metadata to a class in a consistent manner.
+- A number of use cases (Composition/Dependency Injection, Runtime Type Assertions, Reflection/Mirroring, Testing) want the ability to add additional metadata to a class in a consistent manner.
-* A consistent approach is needed for various tools and libraries to be able to reason over metadata.
+- A consistent approach is needed for various tools and libraries to be able to reason over metadata.
-* Metadata-producing decorators (nee.
+- Metadata-producing decorators (nee.
 "Annotations") need to be generally composable with mutating decorators.
-* Metadata should be available not only on an object but also through a Proxy, with related traps.
+- Metadata should be available not only on an object but also through a Proxy, with related traps.
-* Defining new metadata-producing decorators should not be arduous or over-complex for a developer.
+- Defining new metadata-producing decorators should not be arduous or over-complex for a developer.
-* Metadata should be consistent with other language and runtime features of ECMAScript.
+- Metadata should be consistent with other language and runtime features of ECMAScript.

 ## Syntax

-* Declarative definition of metadata:
+- Declarative definition of metadata:

 ```JavaScript
 class C {
   @Reflect.metadata(metadataKey, metadataValue)